Comment identifier les critères d'importance d'un consommateur

 PREDICTING:

-In order to PREDICT, the model is all-inclusive/comprehensive and designed sufficiently large to be able to predict choices, preferences, or even the scores of a product composed of different variables.
-Especially when a specific combination has not even been tested yet/yet to be tested!
+In order to PREDICT, the model is all-inclusive and designed sufficiently large to be able to predict choices, preferences, or even the scores of a product composed of different variables.
+Especially when a specific combination has not even been tested yet!

 Strictly speaking there are two types of conjoint analyses:

-This second type of analysis, Choice-Based Conjoint (CBC) is referred to as the key in conjoint analysis.
-The approach puts the interviewee/respondent face to face with choices that resemble real-life situations as much as possible.
+This second type of analysis, The CBC (Choice-Based Conjoint) is referred to as the key in conjoint analysis.
+The approach puts the interviewee face to face with choices that resemble real-life situations as much as possible.

 The CBC approach allows you to respond to almost all marketing situations!